ToniTaste/pxt-Number-Code-Block/README.md

 - as morse code
 - as soroban code
 - as binary code
-- as two-digit in the small 5x5 display
+- as two-digit number in the small 5x5 display
-- as two-digit in the small 5x5 display with comma
+- as two-digit number in the small 5x5 display with comma

 Read more at https://www.hackster.io/ToniTaste/custom-block-zur-zahlcodierung-fur-calliope-microbit-884e33